 IDSA Central District Vice President: 2011–2012

-He lives in Rochester Hills, Mi, a northern suburb of Detroit, with his wife and two notoriously curious kids.
-He loves flying kites, kayaking and backpacking in the wild.
+He lives in Rochester Hills, a northern suburb of Detroit, MI, with his wife and two notoriously curious and mischievous kids.
+He loves bird photography, kickboxing and obstacle course running.

 I need to lose some weight!
 Well, apart from that, I sincerely and firmly believe that this big wide world (and not just our design community) needs more awareness of the wonder that Industrial Design can bring into our daily lives.
 IDSA is that unique vehicle to deliver this much needed experience via a multitude of channels, including the flagship offerings of IDC, the Deep Dive conferences and other geo-contextual events.
 IDSA is an in-person meetup association at its core, and this is one of our chosen distinguishing elements in the plethora of design-centric associations.
 We need to further fortify and enlarge this offering.

 I think I can add to that specific expertise.
 I have been instrumental in bringing up conferences for not only our beloved IDSA community for the last six years (the 2017 IDC in Atlanta, “Design IS Business,” and five previous District Design Conferences), but also for other associations in the business and engineering domains.
 Conference building is essentially an art.
 It involves searching for and choosing the right ingredients, and then properly arranging the assets to orchestrate the overarching rhythm—not just to be educational, but also inspirational, motivational and fun.